egel/dotfiles/README.md

 powerline fonts already included into the Hack font (Read [FAQ][wiki-faq] for more).

-Reopen the terminal and enjoy :)
+Reopen the terminal and enjoy.

 ## Update